Best eBook Readers

 Price: $119 at Amazon

-Kobo Glo HD - Best New ePub eBook Reader
+Kobo Aura One - Best New eBook Reader

-The Kobo Glo HD has a solid set of software features with a basic web browser, notes and highlights, dictionary, reading awards and stats, and translation dictionaries.
+The Aura One has a solid set of software features with a basic web browser, notes and highlights, dictionary, reading awards and stats, and translation dictionaries.
 The best thing about the software is it offers a lot more layout settings than other ereaders, including setting custom font weights and sideloading your own fonts—something Kindles can't do.
 Plus the Aura One is waterproof.

-Onyx Boox i86 - Best Large eBook Reader
+Onyx Boox N96 - Best Large eBook Reader